 In conclusion, both discretionary and algorithmic trading have their pros and cons.
 I wouldn’t necessarily say that either one is 100% better than the other.
 In my opinion, this really depends on the code and the trader that are being compared.
 At the end of the day, an algorithmic trader is only as good as his algorithm and a discretionary trader is only as good as himself.
 A good trader can beat a bad

 If algorithmic trading is for you, depends on who you are and what your personal preferences are.
+For an even more detailed breakdown of the differences and similarities, check out my guide to systematic vs discretionary trading.

 Now without further delay, let me present to you how to learn algorithmic trading.